-Mealtime was a relaxed and social occasion for residents, who sat together in small groups at the dining tables.
+Mealtime in the dining room was a relaxed and social occasion for residents, who sat together in small groups at the dining tables.
+Residents were observed interacting with staff and fellow residents throughout the mealtime experience.

 Residents were complimentary of the food and the choice of food available.
+The food appeared appetising and was well presented.
 Residents were allowed ample time to have their meal in a relaxed and unrushed manner.
 Staff discreetly assisted the residents during the meal times.